aydenjahola/discord-multipurpose-bot/README.md

 ## Dashboard (WIP)

-I am currently working on a dashboard to manage the bot as well, currently this is in the `dashboard` branch and still work in progress. if you know how to build discord bot dashboards then please feel free to contribute
+I am currently working on a dashboard to manage the bot as well, currently this is in the `dashboard` branch and still work in progress. if you know how to build discord bot dashboards then please feel free to contribute.